 FRAUD RESOURCE CENTER

-Their primary ploy is a phony delivery notification.
-With this scam, you’ll get an email or text message that claims to come from the U.S. Postal Service or a major delivery company like FedEx or UPS.
-The message may say that you need to confirm an order so it can be delivered, or that an unsuccessful attempt was made to drop off a package and you need to schedule another.
-Clicking a link in the email will take you to a company website where you can straighten things out.
+Their primary ploy is a phony delivery notification, a scam that has ramped up amid the surge in stay-at-home shopping during the coronavirus pandemic.
+You’ll get an email or text message that claims to come from the U.S. Postal Service or a major delivery company like FedEx or UPS.
+The message may say you need to confirm an order so it can be delivered, or that an unsuccessful attempt was made to drop off a package and you need to schedule another.
+Clicking a link will take you to a website where you can straighten things out.

 In all likelihood, it’s a ruse.
 The scammer is hoping you order so many things online that you can’t keep track of all your purchases, or that you’ll assume it’s a gift from a friend or relative.
 The link takes you to a bogus site where you’ll be asked to enter personal or financial data, enabling a crook to use it for identity theft.
 The fake site might also be a launchpad for malware that harvests sensitive information from your device.